 Occasionally you may develop a feature for mojoPortal where you need to access a different database than the mojoPortal database for various reasons.
 Of course in your data layer you may use a different connection string than the one used by mojoPortal to access your database.
 In some cases you may wish to still be able to use the mojoPortal Setup system to install your tables and other database object like stored procedures.
-As of 2010-08-29 I have implemented a simple convention based solution to make this possible.
-It does require the latest version of the code as of 2010-08-29 or newer.
+As of 2010-08-29 we have implemented a simple convention based solution to make this possible.
+It does require the code as of 2010-08-29 or newer.

 The first piece of the puzzle is making the data layer use an alternate connection string if it is found in appSettings, or if not then just use the mojPortal connection string.
 Code like this can solve the problem:

 public static string GetConnectionString()

 This allows us to use get our connection string with ConnectionString.GetConnectionString() from classes within our ACME.CustomFeature.Data namespace.

 Notice the convention in the alternate connection string is

 [ApplicationName] corresponds to the folder name under /Setup/applications/[application].
 So, to use the setup page it requires that the scripts are located under /Setup/applications/ACME_CustomFeature/ and below that folder, is SchemaInstallationScripts/[dbplatform] and SchemaUpgradeScripts/[dbplatform] where [dbplatform] is mssql, mysql, pgsq, or SQLite and version specific script files go into this folder.

 The alternate connection string must be specified in the user.config file before you run the setup page.
 So the first step should be to establish the alternate connection string before installing any files.
 In our example, the connection string would be:

 The logic behind the setup page looks for the convention based connection string